To a small child, the perfect granddad is unafraid of big dogs and fierce storms, but absolutely terrified of the word boo. ~ Robert Brault.

 Samuel was very small in stature.
-In the photo above, he is the fifth child from the left, second row from the back.
-Or to make it easier to locate him, look for the tiniest boy in that row, and the cutest….that’s him!
-The clothes worn by children going to school in the mid 1890’s were stunning, although I suspect they didn’t appreciate how charming they looked back then.
+In the photo above, he is the fifth child from the left, the second row from the back.
+Or to make it easier to locate him, look for the tiniest boy in that row, and the cutest … that’s him!
+The clothes worn by children going to school in the mid-1890s were stunning, although I suspect they didn’t appreciate how charming they looked back then.

 Samuel and his brother Albert, who was two years older than Sam, were choir boys.
 I know his religion was Church of England and he grew up in Manchester, but that’s all the information I have on the possibility of where he may have sung in the choir, assuming it was a church choir.
 The books they are holding look like they may be church hymn books.

-The next photo, above, shows Samuel slightly older, although still a young man.
+The photo above shows a slightly older and rather dapper Samuel, although still a young man.
 Again, I have no date for when the photo was taken.
-The photo was made into a post card, with his name, “S. Mottershead” stamped on the back of it and taken by photographer Mrs. B Goodman, from Manchester.
+The photo was made into a postcard, with his name, “S. Mottershead” stamped on the back of it and taken by photographer Mrs B Goodman, from Manchester.

-Sam’s brother Albert had emigrated to Australia by the outbreak of the war and when Albert took leave whilst in the vicinity of his family, he would visit them.
+Sam’s brother Albert had emigrated to Australia by the outbreak of the war and when Albert took leave whilst in the vicinity of his family, he visited them.
 The above photo shows Albert, wearing his Australian army uniform, with Sam, the British soldier.

 The above photo of Sam, looking tanned, moustached and wearing his army regalia was taken at the Van Ralty photography studios in Manchester.

 It would be wonderful to know when my grandparents met, but alas I have no romantic story to tell, nor any wedding photos.
-Above is the earliest photo I have of the two of them together, however Samuel married Florence Edith Thompson on June the 28th, 1919, at St. Mary’s Church of England, in Beswick.
-I can only guess that this photo was taken at around the time of their marriage.
+Above is the earliest photo I have of the two of them together; however, Samuel married Florence Edith Thompson on the 28th June 1919, at St. Mary’s Church of England, in Beswick.
+I am guessing that this photo was taken around the time of their marriage.

 Sam and Florence were parents to three sons, Samuel, William and Ronald and a daughter, Margaret.

-Sam remained active as an army volunteer throughout his life and posed proudly with his eldest son and namesake, Sam, during Sam’s time in the army during WW2.
+Sam remained active as an army volunteer throughout his life and posed proudly with his eldest son and namesake, Sam, during Sam’s time in the army during WWII.

-Granddad passed over on the 30th April, 1946, just two months before his third granddaughter, Vivien, was born.
+Granddad passed over on the 30th of April 1946, just two months before his third granddaughter, Vivien, was born.